 The very nature of healthcare, however, can generate feelings that starkly contrast with the pillars of dignity.
-During chiropractic encounters, patients might feel exposed, vulnerable, judged, anxious, and frightened.
-Further, in the busy chiropractic practice, the principles that promote dignity — such as compassion, empathy, and attentiveness — can suffer because of time limitations and greater focus on goals and improvements that are more easily defined and measured.
+During healthcare encounters, patients might feel exposed, vulnerable, judged, anxious, and frightened.
+Further, in the busy healthcare environment, the principles that promote dignity — such as compassion, empathy, and attentiveness — can suffer because of time limitations and a greater focus on goals and improvements that are more easily defined and measured.

-Despite these barriers, treating patients with dignity is an essential element of patient-centered care, engagement, and satisfaction.
+Despite these barriers, treating patients with dignity is an essential element of patient-centered care and patient engagement and satisfaction.
 Even small gestures or modest changes can have a meaningful effect on a person’s sense of dignity.
-This article discusses eight areas in which chiropractors can promote patient dignity and reinforce patient-centered care as part of everyday practice.
+This article discusses eight areas in which healthcare providers can promote patient dignity and reinforce patient-centered care as part of everyday practice.

 Promote a culture of dignity in your organization by showing patients and colleagues respect, compassion, empathy, and kindness.
-Recognize and respect each person’s individuality, and encourage other chiropractors and staff members in your practice to do the same.
-Consider how your organization can raise awareness about improving patient dignity through training, patient feedback, periodic reminders, and other methods.
+Recognize and respect each person’s individuality, and encourage other practitioners and staff members in your practice to do the same.
+Review your organization’s patient bill of rights to ensure it includes language that supports dignified and respectful care, and consider how your organization can raise awareness about improving patient dignity through training, patient feedback, periodic reminders, and other methods.

-Remember common courtesies in your daily interactions with patients, such as greeting patients, introducing yourself (if appropriate), asking how the patient is feeling, and making direct eye contact during discussions.
+Remember common courtesies in your daily interactions with patients, such as greeting patients, introducing yourself to new patients, asking how patients are feeling, and making direct eye contact during discussions.

 During initial encounters, ask patients how they would prefer that you address them.
 Some patients might prefer their first names or nicknames, while others want to use titles and surnames.
+Additionally, some patients’ preferred names and pronouns may differ from what is listed in their patient records.
 Making an assumption about how to address a patient might lead to feelings of disrespect, especially in relation to cultural or generational differences.

 Additionally, take stock of your attitude and demeanor when interacting with patients to ensure that personal or external factors (e.g., tiredness, stress, and staff or technology interruptions) don’t influence how patients perceive your feelings about them.

-Respect patients’ privacy and confidentiality by taking steps to (a) ensure privacy during office visits (e.g., not discussing patients’ personal information in open areas and lowering your voice when communicating personal information), and (b) safeguard patients’ protected health information.
-Actual or perceived lapses in privacy and confidentiality can trigger feelings of disregard and diminish patients’ trust.
+Respect patients’ privacy and confidentiality is imperative to building trust and promoting patient dignity.
+Make sure patients are aware of your organization’s commitment to safeguarding their protected health information, and take steps to ensure that privacy is maintained during patient encounters in the office – for example, do not discuss patients’ personal information in open areas, and lower your voice when communicating sensitive information.
+Actual or perceived lapses in privacy and confidentiality can trigger feelings of disrespect and erode the provider-patient relationship.